Nina Dobrev Flaunts Tiny Waist In Sexy Sports Bra

 Nina wears a white jacket over top, which is draped off of her shoulder in the photograph, and sports a full face of make up, complete with a dark smokey eye to match her smoldering look.

-The raven haired beauty wears her shoulder length tresses parted to the side, and styled in wild, wind blown waves.
+The raven-haired beauty wears her shoulder length tresses parted to the side, and styled in wild, wind blown waves.
 In the background of the photo, a gray city landscape can be seen, complete with skyscrapers and a cloudy sky.

 The former Vampire Diaries star often posts gorgeous photos of herself to social media, and has been known to flaunt her rock hard physique a time or two, including in racy bikini photos.